Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: NHIM and its Stable and Unstable Manifolds for the Schwarzschild Black Hole,

-For $E_{eff} = 0.44$, see Fig.\ref{fig:ld_E=cst_a=0} a), the external branch of the stable manifold $W^{s}(\mathcal{M}_E)$ and the external branch of unstable manifolds $W^{s/u}(\mathcal{M}_E)$ coincide and divide the regions of the phase space with different behaviour.
-We can differentiate 3 regions: the yellow region corresponds to trajectories that are bounded, the dark blue region corresponds to trajectories that cross the event horizon and go inside the black hole, and the green region corresponds to trajectories that are unbounded and escape to infinity.
+For the value of the effective energy $E_{eff} = 0.44$, see Fig. \ref{fig:ld_E=cst_a=0} a), the Lagrangian descriptor plot has 4 regions with different dynamics: the yellow region corresponds to bounded trajectories, the dark--blue region corresponds to trajectories that cross the event horizon and go inside the black hole, and the 2 green regions correspond to unbounded trajectories.
+Let us remark that the NHIM $M_{E,a=0}$ is the intersection of the stable and unstable manifolds $W^{s/u}(M_{E,a=0})$ and the intersection of $M_{E,a=0}$ with the set of initial conditions is the red point.
+The internal branches of the stable and unstable manifolds $W^{s/u}(M_{E,a=0})$ are the lines that divide the dark--blue and the green regions and external branches of $W^{s/u}(M_{E,a=0})$ are the boundaries of the trapped yellow region.
+In this case, the trapped region reaches the boundary of the domain of the Lagrangian descriptor plot.

-For $E_{eff} = 0.45$, see Fig.\ref{fig:ld_E=cst_a=0} b), we have a similar phase space structure with also 3 regions.
-However, the bounded yellow region does not reach the boundary of the domain of the Lagrangian descriptor plot.
-The intersection of the invariant manifolds of the NHIM $\mathcal{M}_E$ with the set of initial conditions form a closed curve that defines the boundary of the trapped region.
+Increasing a little the value of the effective energy to $E_{eff} = 0.45$, see Fig. \ref{fig:ld_E=cst_a=0} b), we have 3 regions on the Lagrangian descriptor plot.
+The bounded region does not reach the boundary of the domain of the plot.
+The intersection of the external branches of invariant manifolds $W^{s/u}(M_{E,a=0})$ with the set of initial conditions form a closed separatrix curve that defines the boundary of the trapped region.
+There is only one region where the trajectories are unbounded.

-For $E_{eff}=0.49$, see Fig.\ref{fig:ld_E=cst_a=0} c), shows that the trapped regions inside the separatrix formed by $W^{s/u}(\mathcal{M}_E)$ disappear and the region that goes to the event horizon grows.
-The yellow-green regions correspond to regions with a large value of final $r$.
+For the effective energy $E_{eff}=0.49$, Fig. \ref{fig:ld_E=cst_a=0} c) shows that the trapped region inside the separatrix formed by the external branches of $W^{s/u}(M_{E,a=0})$ has disappeared and the region that goes to the event horizon grows, however the domain of the Lagrangian descriptor plot still bounded.
+In this case, the yellow--green regions correspond to regions with a large value of final $r$.

-For $E_{eff}=0.51$, see Fig.\ref{fig:ld_E=cst_a=0} d), the domain of the Lagrangian descriptor plot is unbounded, but the phase space with $r\in [0,30]$ has a similar structure like the panel c).
+For $E_{eff}>1/2$ the phase space becomes unbounded.
+We see in Fig. \ref{fig:ld_E=cst_a=0} d) for $E_{eff}=0.51$ that the domain of the Lagrangian descriptor plot is unbounded, but the phase space has a similar structure that the panel c).